25 Use Cases

 • The user will enter their credentials (username/password) into the system which is connected to the main server.
 The system will verify that the credentials represent a valid user of the system.
 The system will verify that the password is correct.
 If the system determines that the credentials are not valid or the password is incorrect, the system will inform the user that their credentials are incorrect.
 The system will provide the user with an option to re-enter their information, create an account (1.0 Create an account), or reset a forgotten password (3.0 Reset forgotten password).
 The system will return control to the user.
 If the system determines the credentials are valid and the password is correct, the system will pull user settings/preferences from the server.
 The system will pull user permissions from the server.
 The system will inform the user that they have been successfully logged in.
 The system will present the user with their control panel based on their preferences and permissions.
 The system will return control to the user.

-You should notice that the casual use case looks very similar to the brief use case, save for the addition of the alternate flow (bolded, and shown in red).
+You should notice that the casual use case looks very similar to the brief use case, save for adding the alternate flow (bolded, and shown in red).
 Further, you should notice that:

 • other use cases are referenced (specifically 1.0 Create an account, and 3.0 Reset forgotten password),